epics-modules/lua/docs/iocsh-library.rst

    and the function is called.
 While within the luash interpreter, the iocsh library reference can be ommitted.

-   arguments...   [varies]    - A list of the arguments you would normally use in the IOC shell.
+   arguments   [varies] - A list of the arguments you would normally use in the IOC shell.